 You should consider cutting back in some other disposable areas, such as on coffee, eating out, or streaming services.
 Then redirect the money into your retirement account.
 Again, it doesn’t have to be a huge amount.
 Even a small increase will help you get to a comfortable retirement.
 Push yourself out of your financial comfort zone and you might be surprised at how much you can contribute to your 401(k) account.

-Redirect Money To A Roth IRA
+Redirect Money To an IRA

 Contributing as much money as possible to a retirement fund is the most important step.
 However, a 401(k) may not be the most advantageous retirement vehicle for you.
 If your employer contributes to a 401(k) on your behalf, then you will want to also contribute to that account.
 However, if your employer stops matching contributions, then you may want to consider funneling your money into a Roth IRA.